snonux/foo.zone/gemfeed/2024-03-03-a-fine-fyne-android-app-for-quickly-logging-ideas-programmed-in-golang.md

 ## All easy-peasy?

-I did have some issues with the App logo for Android, though.
+I did have some issues with the app logo for Android, though.
 Android always showed the default app icon and not my custom icon whenever I used a custom `AndroidManifest.xml` for custom app storage permissions.
 Without a custom `AndroidAmnifest.xml` the app icon would be displayed under Android, but then the app would not have the `MANAGE_EXTERNAL_STORAGE` permission, which is required for Quick logger to write to a custom directory.
 I found a workaround, which I commented on here at Github:

 [https://github.com/fyne-io/fyne/issues/3077#issuecomment-1912697360](https://github.com/fyne-io/fyne/issues/3077#issuecomment-1912697360)